ctabin/libzippp/README.md

   - Linux: `make && make install`
   - Windows: Open generated project in MSVC.
 Build the `INSTALL` target to install.

+### CMake variables of interest

+- `LIBZIPPP_INSTALL`: Enable/Disable installation of libzippp.
+Default is OFF when using via `add_subdirectory`, else ON
+- `LIBZIPPP_BUILD_TESTS`: Enable/Disable building libzippp tests.
+Default is OFF when using via `add_subdirectory`, else ON
+- `CMAKE_INSTALL_PREFIX`: Where to install the project to
+- `CMAKE_BUILD_TYPE`: Set to Release or Debug to build with or without optimizations
+- `BUILD_SHARED_LIBS`: Set to ON or OFF to build shared or static libs, uses platform default if not set
+- `CMAKE_PREFIX_PATH`: Colon-separated list of prefix paths (paths containing `lib` and `include` folders) for installed libs to be used by this

 ### Using libzippp

 Once installed libzipp can be used from any CMake project with ease: